Last Updated on September 3, 2022 by Oscar O. Paquin

 Whether you’re looking for something to cover up a couple of months of grays or want to stick with your natural shade, black hair color can be a fun way to spice up your hairstyle.
 It doesn’t always have to be jet black; there are several ways that you can experiment with lighter and darker shades of black hair color until you find the perfect look for your needs.

-As for whether the dark brown or black hair color is better is about personal preference and trying out both so that you know what works best for you!
+As for whether dark brown or black hair color is better is about personal preference and trying out both so that you know what works best for you!

 Black vs. Dark Brown Hair Colors: Which is Better?